pySRURGS/pySRURGS/README.md

 equation of best fit for a numerical dataset.
 This package does this task by randomly, with uniform probability of selection, guessing candidate solutions and evaluating them.
 The No Free Lunch Theorem argues that this approach should be equivalent to other approaches like Genetic Programming.
-It is probably faster because of less computational overhead.

 ## Features